turingschool/try-turing/teachers/hashes/index.md

 While this looks like a LOT of code and at first glance is quite complex, we can break it down:
 - `kahoots` is a variable that stores an Array
 - The `kahoots` Array has 3 elements.
-Each of them in a Hash
+Each of them is a Hash
 - Each Hash element has 4 key/value pairs and the keys are consistent

 <div class="try-it-new">